KirollousMoheb/OthelloGameAI/README.md

 ## Usage

-Describe how to run the program and any necessary steps to get it up and running.
+To start playing Project Name, execute the downloaded JAR file by double-clicking it or using the command `java -jar projectname.jar` in the terminal/console.

 ## Features

-- Provide a high-level overview of the main features of the project.
+Project  includes the following features:
+- Display of valid moves for the current player
+- Restriction of playing invalid moves

 ## Supported Algorithms

+Project utilizes the following game-playing algorithms:

+1. Minmax Search:
-- Minimax Search: Describe the minimax search algorithm used in game theory and its purpose in the project.
+   - The minimax search algorithm is used to explore the game tree depth-first.
-- Alpha-Beta Pruning: Explain the alpha-beta search algorithm and how it improves efficiency in exploring the game tree.
+   - It assigns utility values to the leaves using heuristic functions.
+   - Utility values are propagated back to the root based on whether the node is a min or max node.
+   - The max player aims to maximize their utility value, while the min player aims to minimize it.

+2. Alpha-beta Pruning:
+   - The alpha-beta search algorithm is similar to minimax but performs efficient pruning.
+   - It determines when a branch is no longer useful and prunes it.
+   - This allows the algorithm to explore the game tree to greater depths and provide a more powerful lookahead.

 ## Heuristics